alpacahq/alpaca-py/README.md

 ### Many Clients
 Alpaca-py has a lot of client classes.
 There is a client for each API and even asset class specific clients (StockHistoricalData, CryptoDataStream).
 This requires you to pick and choose clients based on your needs.

+## API Keys <a name="api-keys"></a>

+### Trading and Market Data API
+In order to use Alpaca’s services you’ll need to sign up for an Alpaca account and retrieve your API keys.
+Signing up is completely free and takes only a few minutes.
+Sandbox environments are available to test out the API.
+To use the sandbox environment, you will need to provide sandbox/paper keys.
+API keys are passed into Alpaca-py through either TradingClient, StockHistoricalDataClient, CryptoHistoricalDataClient, StockDataStream, or CryptoDataStream.

+### Broker API
+To use the Broker API, you will need to sign up for a broker account and retrieve your Broker API keys.
+The API keys can be found on the dashboard once you’ve logged in.
+Alpaca also provides a sandbox environment to test out Broker API.
+To use the sandbox mode, provide your sandbox keys.
+Once you have your keys, you can pass them into BrokerClient to get started.

 ## Dev setup